keras-team/keras/.github/ISSUE_TEMPLATE/a--tensorflow-backend-users.md

 ---
 name: a) TensorFlow backend users
-about: Select this is you're using Keras with the TensorFlow backend (default).
+about: Select this if you're using Keras with the TensorFlow backend (default).

 ---